 Let’s have a look at some of the metrics that can help you enhance your Twitter reach in 2021.

 People have busy schedules and they are not logged on Twitter 24 hours a day.
 Not even all your followers are online at the same time.
 But, there must be a time when most of your followers are online.
 FollowersAnalysis can read the engagement received on your tweets and provide you with the best time to tweet.
 You can then post your tweets at the designated time and maximize your Twitter engagement.

 - Find Content That Resonates with Your Audience

 Some of your content resonates with your followers and some don’t.
 What if you could get a list of all your tweets that received the maximum number of likes and retweets?
 FollowersAnalysis analyses all your tweets and retweets and lists the number of likes and retweets received on each of them.
 Having a list such as this handy can serve as a reference for you in generating more relevant content.

 Your followers are humans (I guess you are as well) and they too have connections.
 There may be instances when some of your followers have a greater following of their own.
 You can mention them in your tweets or retweet their tweets to maximize exposure and tap into their audience base.
 FollowersAnalysis can provide you with a list of your followers that have the highest number of followers.

-Armed with the analytical report, you can be rest assured that your Twitter campaign will make waves.
+Armed with precise analytical insights, you can rest assured that your Twitter campaign will make waves.